Ontario Highway 44: Route description

 Highway 44 began at Highway 15 in Almonte and proceeded east for 15.9 km to Highway 17 southwest of Carp.

 Within Almonte, the road was known as Ottawa Street and Main Street; east of there it became March Road.

 Today, the route is known as Lanark County Road 49 and Ottawa Road 49.

 At the time of its decommissioning, Highway 44 began at a junction with Highway 15 (Christian Street) on the west side of Almonte.
 It crossed the Mississippi River, where it became Main Street and passed through the central portion of the town.
 In the eastern edge of Almonte, it was known Ottawa Street until Appleton Sideroad, where it became March Road and continued eastward in a straight line through farmland in the Ottawa Valley.
-It also passed through several forests as well as south of Greensmere Golf and Country Club before meeting what was then Highway 17 at an intersection but is now an interchange with Highway 417 (Exit 155).
+It also passed through several forests as well as south of Greensmere Golf and Country Club before meeting what was then Highway 17 at an intersection but is now an interchange with Highway 417 (Exit 155)., although for a very brief 3-year period between 1994 and 1997, Highway 44's official northern terminus was at the Highway 417 interchange after Highway 17 between Highway 7 west of Kanata and the northern terminus of Highway 44 and the former southern terminus of what was then Ottawa-Carleton Regional Road 49 was twinned, increasing the length of Highway 417 by an additional 7 km.